eldstal/eldstal.github.io/src/blog/260912-retrolan2.md

-Note that if your host needs to use the same LAN as well (for example, it's your connection to the internet), that can be done by configuring the bridge interface instead of `eth0`.
+Note that if your host needs to use the same LAN as well (for example, it's your connection to the internet), that can be done by configuring the bridge interface instead of `eth1`.
 Assign an IP address to it, start a DHCP client, whatever you would normally do with your ethernet interface.

 ### Why not?
 This will work great, as long as your friends are on the same physical LAN as you are.
-Over the internet, this won't work.
+It won't work over the internet.

 ## Option 3: VPN